MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/meet-data-protection-and-regulatory-reqs-using-microsoft-cloud.md

 ## <a name="accessing-compliance-manager"></a>Accesso a Compliance Manager

-Chiunque abbia un account Microsoft o un account organizzativo di Azure Active Directory può accedere a Compliance Manger dal Service Trust Portal.
+You access Compliance Manager from the Service Trust Portal.
+Anyone with a Microsoft account or Azure Active Directory organizational account can access Compliance Manager.

 ![Compliance Manager - Accesso a Compliance Manager dal menu del STP](../media/14be4cac-2380-49bc-9b36-210da8cafdfa.png)